Greitens RINO video spurred threats to family, lawyer says

 “I’m disappointed Eric isn’t here today because we were hoping that we would be able to get him to make a statement clearly denouncing the use of any sort of violence against my client,” Wade said.

 Eric Greitens’ attorney, Gary Stamper, said in court “it’s disingenuous to suggest” that Greitens “would want harm to befall her.”
-But Stamper said he will talk to him about making a statement denouncing any threats of violence against Sheena Greitens and his children.

-Wade said the threats should be taken seriously and referred in court to written threats the family had received.
-She did not specify how the threats came, whether by email, social media or other means.
+Stamper said later in a statement that the two threats provided in a document from Wade were not death threats, but he still denounced them.

+In a phone interview with The Associated Press after the hearing, Sheena Greitens said she was left shaken by the video earlier this week.

+“Eric and his attorney have spent the last thee months trying to tie me to what they call a RINO conspiracy involving Karl Rove and Mitch McConnell,” Sheena Greitens said.
+“Which is completely fabricated.
+It is completely untrue and Eric knows it is untrue.

 Eric Greitens is among 21 Republicans running for the Senate seat being vacated by incumbent Roy Blunt’s retirement.
 Most polling has shown Greitens at or near the top of the field, though in close competition with U.S. Rep. Vicky Hartzler and Attorney General Eric Schmitt.